Mary Willing Byrd: American Revolution

-Although Byrd had many ties to the British and Loyalists during the American Revolution, she tried to remain neutral.
-After trying to recover property that had been seized by the British, she was charged in 1781 by the state of Virginia with trading with the enemy.
+After trying to recover property that had been seized by Arnold's forces, she was charged in 1781 by the state of Virginia with trading with the enemy.
 Byrd defended herself eloquently in a letter to Governor Thomas Jefferson: "I wish well to all mankind, to America in particular.
 What am I but an American?
 All my friends and connexions are in America; my whole property is here—could I wish ill to everything I have an interest in?"
 Her trial was first postponed and ultimately never held.
+The plantation was overrun by British forces led by Arnold and Lord Cornwallis and American forces three times during the war.